 I think that a boat tour would be fun for the kids and adults alike, and it’s a good way to see a lot without having to walk much.

-Try some local food specialities: pretzels (also bretzels), tarte flambée (or flammekueche), kougelhopf cake, choucroute (sauerkraut with sausages, pork, and potatoes).
+No visit to Strasbourg would be complete without trying some local food specialities: pretzels (also bretzels), tarte flambée (or flammekueche), kougelhopf cake, choucroute (sauerkraut with sausages, pork, and potatoes).

 If you are looking for restaurant suggestions in Strasbourg, here is a great guide to the best restaurants in Strasbourg written by my friend who lives in the area.
-Check it out!

-We had never heard of the Parc de L’Orangerie of Strasbourg before our most recent visit to Strasbourg.
+We had never heard of the Parc de L’Orangerie of Strasbourg before this visit to Strasbourg.
 But the hotel we stayed at was located just next door to it, so we decided to check it out.
 And we absolutely loved it!

 Parc de L’Orangerie is a really beautiful park with several restaurants, well-maintained paths, a playground, a pond with row boats, a mechanical car ride for the kids, a beautiful Josephine Pavillon, a small zoo and a farm zoo.

 We visited Strasbourg in winter and even then, this park was really nice.
 If you are in Strasbourg in spring or in summer, it’s a must!

 We couldn’t believe the number of storks we saw in this park!
 Every chimney and every tree top had a nest of storks.
 No wonder that storks are a symbol of Strasbourg and Alsace.